guihome-diaz/training/docker/docker_training.md

 * All files and folders located in the `Dockerfile` directory will be included in the image.
 * At the end of the process you shall see the container ID.
 * You can name an image with the `-t {imageName}` attribute.
   ..
-Later on you can spaw a new instance with `docker run {imageName}`
+Later on you can spawn a new instance with `docker run {imageName}`

 Usage examples:
 * Create a new image: `docker build {path-to-Dockerfile}`